 For example, when I open my Explore Page, I see a video of Jojo and Jordan from the Bachelorette at the very top -- a video which captures my attention, since it immediately starts playing:

 3. Other key factors in boosting a post's likelihood of showing up in the algorithm include stories that focus on visuals over text, and content that is most closely related to the main focus of your account.

 4. Reposts don't do as well as they are usually not picked up by the algorithm.

+You can work around the algorithm by repurposing your content and links across Instagram and other social media platforms.
 Once you understand these key aspects of the algorithm, you can use them to help generate the highest quality content possible to best ensure that you'll end up on Explore Pages everywhere.